 Taroko Gorge Entrance Gate

 Welcome to Taroko Gorge!
-Tacky as it may seem, I couldn’t resist stopping here for a photo, and you will probably want to do the same 🙂
+Tacky as it may seem, we can never resist stopping here for a photo, and you will probably want to do the same 🙂

-To get there, cross the bridge that goes over the river at the Taroko Gorge Entrance Gate (turn right in the entrance gate photo above), turn left at the end of the bridge, and drive about five minutes past the information center.
-Buses also stop here.
+To get there, cross the bridge that goes over the river at the Taroko Gorge Entrance Gate.
+Just turn right after the entrance gate from the previous entry.
+Turn left after crossing the bridge, and drive about five minutes past the Taroko National Park information center.

 Eternal Spring Shrine